 Business relations are based on trust.
-It is normal for Thais to spend time with their colleagues to create a trusted relationship

-• Before Covid & Now: wai, where you press your hands together as if you're praying, & then slightly bow so that your thumbs touch you chin & your fingertips reach your forehead.
+It is normal for Thais to spend time with their Colleagues to create a trusted relationship good way to pass along messages channel business culture • Before Covid & Now: wai, where you press your hands together as if you're praying, & then slightly bow so that your thumbs touch you chin & your fingertips reach your forehead.
 This is a formal salutation and colleagues don't Wai each other, just great casually, with no physical interactions